GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 The following capabilities have been deprecated.

+### API Manager Rest API's

+API Management REST API’s, namely versions 1.1 and 1.2 are now marked as deprecated.

+Note that API Manager REST API's have been updated to version 1.4.
+Note that version 1.3 is still supported.

+### Swagger Support

+As we are enhancing the capability of API Manager to support the latest versions of Swagger and OpenAPI, we are also deprecating Swagger version 1.1.

 ### Antivirus scanners

 API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP).
 From the November 2020 update the following embedded antivirus scanners will be removed: